-You can connect a compatible Epson document camera to your projector's USB TypeA port to project images viewed by the camera.
+You can connect the EPSON DC-06 document camera to your projector's USB-A (PowerLite 1940W/1950/1960) or document camera (PowerLite 1945W/1955/1965) port to project images viewed by the camera.

-Note: You may be able to connect different Epson document camera models to your projector's Computer port.
+Note: For additional features supported by software, connect the EPSON DC-06 document camera to your computer instead of the projector.
+You may be able to connect different EPSON document camera models to your projector's Computer port.
 See the document camera's manual for instructions.

 - 1. Locate the USB cable that came with the document camera. - 2.
-Connect the USB cable to the projector's USB TypeA port.
+Connect the USB cable to the projector's USB-A or document camera port.